-- knowledge transfer via a stakeholder committee, a project website, publications in peer-reviewed journals and in trade magazines, and presentations at international conferences.
-To ensure knowledge transfer and to accelerate the uptake of project outputs, there will be frequent and close contact with stakeholders, including those in the stakeholder committee, with end users in industry and with standardisation bodies.
+- knowledge transfer via a stakeholder committee, a project website, publications in peer-reviewed journals and trade magazines, and presentations at international conferences.
+To ensure knowledge transfer and to accelerate the uptake of project outputs, there will be frequent and close contact with stakeholders, including those in the stakeholder committee, end users in industry and standardisation bodies.

 - training lectures at major trade fairs (e.g. CONTROL fair), training sessions for partners, and workshops for stakeholders to disseminate the knowledge obtained to a broader audience.
-The involvement of CT system manufacturers and end users from industry will also have a positive impact on the uptake and exploitation of the project’s results.
+The involvement of CT system manufacturers and end users from industry in the project will also have a positive impact on the uptake and exploitation of the project’s results.

-Additionally, industrial case studies will be used to demonstrate CT technology, and new calibration and measurement services will be introduced by the project’s NMIs.
+Additionally, industrial case studies will be used to demonstrate the CT technology, and new calibration and measurement services will be introduced by the project’s NMIs.

 Impact on industrial and other user communities